Galactica-corp/galactica/README.md

 Ensure the installation path is included in your system's PATH environment variable to run Galactica from any terminal.

+## galactica-testnet-v1

+After successfully building and installing the Galactica binary, the next step is to connect to the Galactica testnet v1.
+This involves generating a key, setting up your node's home directory, and ultimately submitting a genesis transaction (gentx) to become a validator.
+Follow these steps to join the network:

+1. **Generate Your Validator Key**: Within the same repository, you'll find scripts and guidance on generating your validator key.
+This key is essential for securing your node and participating in the network.

+2. **Set Up Node's Home Directory**: Navigate to the [Galactica Networks repository](https://github.com/Galactica-corp/networks) and follow the instructions to install the necessary home directory for your node.
+This step is crucial for configuring your node with the correct network parameters.

+3. **Submit Your Address for Genesis Airdrop**: After generating your key, submit your address to the Galactica network team.
+Your address will be included in the genesis airdrop, enabling you to stake tokens and participate in the network from the initial block.

+4. **Generate and Submit Your gentx**: With your address included in the genesis airdrop, generate your gentx using the provided scripts.
+Submit this gentx as a pull request to the [Galactica-corp/networks](https://github.com/Galactica-corp/networks) repository.
+This step registers you as a validator on the network.

+By following these streamlined steps, you can transition smoothly from building the Galactica binary to actively participating in the Galactica testnet v1 as a validator.
+This approach ensures that new validators have a clear and direct path to joining the network, contributing to its security and decentralization from the very first block.

 ## Usage

 ### Run local network